Logo Voyage

 You can check the original Wikivoyage article Here

-Snow safety includes precautions in snowy terrain, except those for cold weather.
+Snow safety includes precautions in snowy terrain, beyond what is needed for cold weather.

 Avalanches